seung-lab/disjoint-set-ts/README.md

 Provide written answers between a sentence to a paragraph for the following questions:

 * What are some notable differences that this disjoint set data structure has compared to a typical set implementation?
-* Is it possible to add a `delete` operation to the disjoint set?
-If so, what is the time complexity?
+* Is it possible to add a `delete_set` operation to the disjoint set?
+If so, what is the time complexity? `delete_set` is where if any member of the set is specified, the entire set is deleted.
 * If we restricted the size of the inputs to 16-bit unsigned integers, how might you improve the run time of the implementation?
 * Under what circumstances would you choose half-path vs full-path compression?